KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 **Planned work**
 We are continuing improving several components that gather data from FTP, Mails ...
-The new versions of these components are being deployed and resulting in temporary down times when no new measurment files can be loaded.
+The new versions of these components are being deployed and resulting in temporary downtimes when no new measurement files can be loaded.
 No data will be lost.
 In the worst case, data will not be updated for some hours.

 ---